coder/docs/workspaces/workspaces-as-code/templates.md

     com.coder.custom.world: world
 ```

-`labels` are disabled by default and must be enabled by a site admin.
+`labels` is disabled by default and must be enabled by a site admin.

 #### workspace.specs.kubernetes.gpu-count.value